sagemath/trac_to_gh/Issue 9603.md

 # Issue 9603: Force iconv to build on HP-UX in addition to Solaris and Cygwin.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9603

 Original creator: drkirkby